RoyalSkye/AI/README.md

 # AI
-Eight Puzzle Problem and Artificial Neural Network developed in March, 2018 for AI Course taught by Professor Hao
+Eight Puzzle Problem and Artificial Neural Network developed in March, 2018 for AI Course taught by Professor Hao.

 Eight Puzzle Problem: find a optimal solution from init state to target state.
 There are several algorithms to solve it.(order by time desc)
 a.	暴力广搜+STL